stowball/Layout-Engine/README.md

 # Layout Engine

+### Browser detection done right

-### Adds the rendering engine and browser names as a class on the html tag and returns a JavaScript object containing the vendor, version and browser name (where appropriate)
+#### Adds the rendering engine and browser names as a class on the html tag and returns a JavaScript object containing the vendor, version and browser name (where appropriate)

 Layout Engine uses feature detection so there can never be a false positive* and vendors cannot be spoofed.
 It's the **simplest and most reliable** way to target IE10.